 One of the focus areas of the EAISI Mobility Lab is perception technology.
 At present, intelligent mobile systems are increasingly able to sense the world around them, but in order to operate in an open, dynamic and often unpredictable environment, they also need to understand it.
 By understanding the outside world, (autonomous) vehicles can anticipate possible future events and plan safe and effective actions in response.

 Program manager Margriet van Schijndel-de Nooij: “I firmly believe that artificial intelligence can boost safety and energy efficiency of vehicles, but also of our overall mobility system.
 To establish this, close collaboration with industrial partners like NXP is crucial.
 Being part of the ICAI network helps us to maximize the impact of our innovations.”

-The current research program of the EAISI Mobility Lab has been running since September 2019 and comprises the expertise of two research groups within TU/e (Video Coding & Architectures, and Control Systems Technology).
+The current research program of the EAISI Mobility Lab has been running since September 2019 and comprises the expertise of two research groups within TU/e (Mobile Perception Systems, and Control Systems Technology).
 It is carried out by five PhD researchers, plus a large number of students who are actively participating in the research.
 The team is currently working on extending the program for another two years.

 Eindhoven Artificial Intelligence Systems Institute (EAISI) is an institute of Eindhoven University of Technology in the field of AI.

 NXP Semiconductors is a Dutch-American semiconductor manufacturer for the secure identification, automotive and digital networking industries.